Orbiter

 What Is the Maker System

-A multifunctional decentralised mechanism, empowering both market makers and senders to flexibilize their digital assets safely and efficiently.
+Maker System is a multifunctional decentralised mechanism, empowering both Makers and Senders to flexibilize their digital assets safely and efficiently.
 We enable makers to earn competitive profits by setting up Maker Nodes, while safeguarding sender’s assets via the Arbitration mechanism.

 What Is Maker Node